Animate part of a picture with these apps

 - Highlight with the brush the parts you want to animate.

-Any features in this app are overshadowed by the prohibitively expensive price tag.
+An app for making cinemagraphs; popular with businesses and professionals.
+For most people it’s prohibitively expensive.
 If you have that sort of money lying around, go right ahead.
 Free to use with a big watermark.

 Available on Google Play